 I nodded in general agreement, acknowledging that many of the alleged benefits of breastfeeding have only been found in observational studies.

-Why does that matter?
-Because observational studies of breastfeeding all suffer from the same huge flaw: Breastfed infants tend to differ from formula-fed infants not just in how they are fed in infancy, but in nearly every other possible way–in their mother’s education level, in their mother’s IQ, poverty, neighborhood safety, exposure to environmental toxins, race, and type and quality of childcare.
+Observational studies on breastfeeding merit skepticism, because they all suffer from the same major problem: breastfed infants on average differ from formula-fed infants not just in how they are fed in infancy, but in practically every other possible way–maternal education, maternal IQ, poverty, neighborhood safety, exposure to environmental toxins, race, and type and quality of childcare.
 In scientific terms, breastfeeding is confounded, out the wazoo.

 We cannot tell which benefits found in an observational study derive from breastfeeding rather than from the myriad other advantages linked with breastfeeding.

 (The “good” observational studies attempt to control statistically for the other relative advantages of breastfed infants.
-Unfortunately, controlling for confounds only works well when (1) all the important potential confounds are known, and (2) when there is sizeable overlap between the compared groups.
-Neither is true when it comes to breastfeeding.)
+Unfortunately, controlling for confounds only works well when (1) all the important potential confounds are known, and (2) when there is a fair amount of overlap between the groups being compared.
+Neither of which is true when it comes to breastfeeding.)

 In an ideal world, we would settle this question by conducting several large randomized controlled trials (RCTs), in which new mothers would be randomly assigned to breastfeed.
 RCTs are the gold standard in medicine for determining whether a true cause and effect relationship exists.
 In practice, though, such trials are neither feasible nor ethical.

 Fortunately, we have the next best thing: a handful of studies that have cleverly circumvented the problem of confounding.
 These fall into two categories:

 sibling studies, which compare siblings from the same families who were breastfed for different lengths of time, or who were not both breastfed.

 a large RCT of a highly successful breastfeeding intervention (PROBIT Trial).